 1.2.
 Admonishment of Rights

-If a defendant pleads guilty (or no contest) to a DUI 1st in Nevada, the court will require that he/she sign an “admonishment of rights” form.
+If a defendant pleads guilty (or no contest) to 1st offense of operating a motor vehicle under the influence in Nevada, the court will require that he/she sign an “admonishment of rights” form.
 (Click click here for an example.)
-This document outlines how DUI is a “priorable” crime, meaning that the punishments get greater with each successive conviction.
+This document outlines how driving under the influence is a “priorable” crime, meaning that the punishments get greater with each successive conviction.

 1.3.
 Prior felony DUI conviction

 Anyone with a previous felony DUI conviction will face another felony DUI charge if he/she is arrested again for driving under the influence.
-It makes no difference if the next DUI involved no injuries, or if the previous DUI arrest occurred more than seven (7) years ago.
+It makes no difference if the next intoxicated driving incident involved no injuries, or if the previous intoxicated driving arrest occurred more than seven (7) years ago.
 “Once a felon, always a felon.”9

-Every DUI first arrest opens two separate cases that operate independently of each other:
+Every DUI first offense arrest opens two separate cases that operate independently of each other:

 - A DMV case, which may result in license revocation, and

-- A criminal case, which may result in a DUI conviction that must stay on the defendant’s record for seven (7) years.
+- A criminal case, which may result in a DUI conviction that stays on the defendant’s record for seven (7) years.

 2.1.
 Driver’s License

-The DMV imposes a 185-day driver’s license revocation on people arrested for a first-time DUI.10
+The DMV imposes a 185-day driver’s license revocation on people arrested for first-time drunk driving.10

-Note that commercial drivers arrested for DUI face a one (1) year revocation of their commercial driver’s licenses (CDL).
-It does not matter if they were driving a personal vehicle at the time of the DUI arrest.
+Note that commercial drivers arrested for driving under the influence face a one (1) year revocation of their commercial driver’s licenses (CDL).
+It does not matter if they were driving a personal vehicle at the time of the drunk driving arrest.
 Also, note the revocation will last three (3) years if the driver was transporting hazardous materials 11

 People whose license get revoked on a DUI first will have to pay the following fees to get the license back:12